IndianRoboticsOrganization/KuttyTTS/KuttyTTS_Windows/README.md

 *****************************************************************************

-Tamil Text-To-Speech tool for windows (Command-Line | Console App).
+A Small Tamil Text-To-Speech tool for windows.

-This application is a windows port of linux command line text to speech tool called flite_hts_tamil.
+This application is a windows port of linux text to speech tool called flite_hts_tamil.

 where a linux version was created by [mentamizh] (https://github.com/mentamizh/flite_hts_tamil) which uses code from open source android app developed by [donlab](http://www.iitm.ac.in/donlab/tts/index.php)